Why are we so afraid of letting our kids get bored?

 After the novelty of having almost unlimited TV, I noticed a shift in their behaviour.
 It’s almost like I was watching a science experiment unfold before my eyes.
 They started playing in their room together.
 They spent hours colouring in.
 I would let them choose two or three colouring in pictures from the internet, and then they would colour in those pictures.

-And I left them!
+And I left them to it!

 When my friend and I were discussing the topic of ‘are we as parents afraid of our children being bored’, I confided to her that for the past two or three Sundays I had consciously neglected my children in favour of spending time with my husband.
 It was great!